Enshū-ryū: Kobori Enshū-ryū School of Tea

-The larger Iemoto schools surviving today mostly descend from Sen-no-Rikyu, early founder of the tea ceremony.
+The larger iemoto schools surviving today mostly descend from Sen-no-Rikyu, early founder of the tea ceremony.
 Rikyu came from the merchant class and was not a samurai.
 However, there are a few Iemoto with old lineages that were founded by feudal lords, and incorporate samurai values.
-The Kobori Enshu School is one of these “samurai tea” traditions.
+The Kobori Enshū School is one of these “samurai tea” traditions.

-After Enshu’s death in 1647, the family split into two lines, one headed by Enshu’s son, the other by Masayuki Kobori, Enshu’s younger brother.
+After Enshū's death in 1647, the family split into two lines, one headed by Enshū's son, the other by Masayuki Kobori, Enshū's younger brother.
 Kobori Masayuki served as a senior official to Tokugawa Ieyasu, the shogun responsible for unifying Japan.